 - GDP growth rates in our key markets are expected to slow in 2025 and 2026, due to the implementation of higher tariffs as well as underlying structural weaknesses in some economies.
 The most significant slowdowns in activity are expected to occur in the markets with the highest trade dependence with the US.
 Elevated interest rates and higher price levels are also expected to continue to weigh on some consumer and corporate segments. - Hong Kong unemployment is expected rise moderately as economic activity slows, although it remains low by historical standards. - In Hong Kong and mainland China, inflation is expected to remain subdued, despite higher tariffs, due to weak domestic demand. - Price weakness in housing markets is expected to persist in Hong Kong and mainland China.
-High inventory level remains the biggest drag on Hong Kong and mainland China residential property and is expected to lead to another year of price declines in 2025, before recovering gradually from 2026. - Challenging conditions are also forecast to continue in certain segments of the commercial property sector in our key markets.
-Structural changes to demand in the office segment in particular have driven lower valuations.
+High inventory levels remains the biggest drag on Hong Kong and mainland China residential property and is expected to lead to another year of price declines in 2025, before recovering gradually from 2026. - Challenging conditions are also forecast to continue in certain segments of the commercial property sector in our key markets.
+Structural changes to demand in the office segment in particular have driven lower valuations. - Policy interest rates in key markets are forecast to gradually decline further in 2025.
+In the longer term, they are expected to remain at a higher level than in recent years.